 Dr. Feins is committed to patient education.
 He will do everything possible to help you make the right decision for you, your family and your lifestyle.

-If you live in Manchester, Nashua, Concord or anywhere in southern New Hampshire and would like to learn more about abdominoplasty, please call the Office of Robert S. Feins, M.D., F.A.C.S. at 603-647-4430 to schedule a free consultation with our board-certified plastic surgeon.
+If you live in Manchester, Nashua, Concord or anywhere in southern New Hampshire and would like to learn more about abdominoplasty, please call the Office of Robert S. Feins, M.D., F.A.C.S. at 603-647-4430 to schedule an initial consultation with our board-certified plastic surgeon.